From Glory to Glory—

 - The latest equipment is being installed everywhere a sailor looks.

-- Sometimes the changes are scripturally sought out, carefully thought out and prayerfully brought about as the ministry of the Holy Spirit oils the skids so a refurbished “ship of Zion” can slide into the deep, prepared for the challenges posed by postmodern navigation.
+- Sometimes the changes are scripturally sought out, carefully thought out and prayerfully brought about as the ministry of the Holy Spirit oils the skids so a refurbished “ship of Zion” can slide into the deep, prepared for the challenges posed by pos-pandemic navigation.

 - At other times changes are culturally conceived, humanly charted, and brutally executed leaving the local church damaged, leaking oil, taking on water and listing with hardly enough crew of experienced seaman to handle all the passengers.

-The difference in these contrasting cases is whether the changes are done biblically, spiritually, with godly wisdom and sensitivity to the cultures involved or whether they are done culturally and politically, with little regard for internal cultural forces.
+The difference in these contrasting cases is whether the changes are done biblically, spiritually, with godly wisdom and sensitivity to the cultures involved or whether they are done culturally and politically, with little regard for powerful but internal cultural forces.

 Spiritual Transformation through Worship

 Spiritual transformation is a work that only the Holy Spirit can do; it is beyond the reach of human leadership.
 One of the ways transformation happens is through worship, both public and private.
 A biblical term for worship is “Beholding the glory,” as the footnote in the NIV of 2 Corinthians 3:16-18 indicates.
 “Contemplating the glory of the Lord” is transformational and leads to a lifestyle of progressive change from “glory to glory.”
 All change in worship needs to be led in this inwardly transformational way.
 True Spirit-directed, Spirit-empowered change happens from the inside out, not from the outside in.
 When leaders try to affect worship change from with outside-in techniques, they are not working in agreement with ways of the Holy Spirit.
-They will affect change, but not necessarily the change the Spirit wants to bring about or the way He wants to bring it about.
+They will affect change, but not necessarily the change the Spirit wants to bring about or do so in the way He wants to bring it about.

 Understanding God’s Highway